Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/Portfolio-Project/README.md

 **Balance check and account closure**
 - After dispensing cash, the account balance becomes the computed amount.
 - If the new balance is 0, the account is closed (assignment requirement).
-- If the new balance is greater than 0, the new balance is displayed and the session ends when the customer removes the card.
+- If the new balance is greater than 0, the new balance is displayed, and the session ends when the customer removes the card.

 ---

 #### Project Map:

-- atm_operations.py - This file contains the Python script that print all the steps in sequence for all the operations at an automated teller machine (ATM) shown in the "ATM State Machine UML Diagram.png" diagram.
+- atm_operations.py - This file contains the Python script that prints all the steps in sequence for all the operations at an automated teller machine (ATM) shown in the "ATM State Machine UML Diagram.png" diagram.

-- Screetshoots Portfolio Module 8.pdf - This file contains the program console outputs
+- Screenshots Portfolio Module 8.pdf - This file contains the program console outputs

 - ATM State Machine UML Diagram.png - This file contains ATM State diagram

-- CSC505 Lessons Learned Reflection Plan.docx - This file contains Lessons Learned Reflection, a summary that outlines the lessons I have learned in the course
+- CSC505 Lessons Learned Reflection Plan.pdf - This file contains Lessons Learned Reflection, a summary that outlines the lessons I have learned in the course

 - README.md - this document contains notes and references

 - utilities/ - utilities module containing utilities files (banner)

 - Portfolio-Milestone-Module-4 - Directory containing the files of the Module 4 Milestone

 - Portfolio-Milestone-Module-7 - Directory containing the files of the Module 7 Milestone

 ---

 My Links: